fernand0aguilar/obsidian/notes/Carreer/Software Engineering/how_to_software_engineer.md

 * **Design of algorithms and data structures:** It aims to determine, independently of the adopted programming language, the algorithmic solutions, and the associated data structures.

-The Design or Design phase is the final phase of the [[planning]] process and results in the architecture document.
+The Design or Design phase is the final phase of the [[Planning]] process and results in the architecture document.

 ***